 We have identified some helpful questions we recommend you ask when exploring potential treatment programs.
-For your convenience, we have also provided responses from our organization.
+We have also provided responses from our organization.

 Is your facility licensed?

-WestBridge is licensed in New Hampshire by the Department of Health and Human Services (DHHS) and dually licensed in Florida by the Department of Children and Families (DCF) and Agency for Healthcare Administration (AHCA).
+WestBridge’s residential program is licensed in New Hampshire by the Department of Health and Human Services (DHHS) for both mental health and substance use treatment.

 Are you accredited by the Joint Commission or CARF?